windingwind/zotero-pdf-translate/README.md

 ## My Other Zotero Addons

 - [zotero-better-notes](https://github.com/windingwind/zotero-better-notes): Everything about note management.
 All in Zotero.
+- [zotero-pdf-preview](https://github.com/windingwind/zotero-tag): PDF preview for Zotero
 - [zotero-tag](https://github.com/windingwind/zotero-tag): Automatically tag items/Batch tagging

+## Sponsor Me

+I'm windingwind, an active Zotero(https://www.zotero.org) plugin developer.
+Devoting to making reading papers easier.

+Sponsor me to buy a cup of coffee.
+I spend more than 24 hours every week coding, debugging, and replying to issues in my plugin repositories.
+The plugins are open-source and totally free.

+If you sponsor more than $10 a month, you can list your name/logo here and have priority for feature requests/bug fixes!